-Where you aware that more than 50 percent of your home’s energy costs are related to heating and cooling?
-That is the reason why it’s essential to have an energy-efficient HVAC system.
+Did you know that more than half of your home’s energy costs are for your heating and cooling?
+That’s why it’s so important to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, determines how effective your furnace is at converting natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save users money and stimulate sustainability.
+In 2022, the Biden Administration devised new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-So, what does all of this mean for your existing furnace in 2023?
-For the time being, nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+As of now, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces